msandroid/Cription-website/Apple_Store_Texts.md

 4. Start speaking or upload audio files
 5. Export your transcriptions in various formats

-Scribe is perfect for professionals, students, content creators, and anyone who needs reliable speech-to-text conversion.
+Cription is perfect for professionals, students, content creators, and anyone who needs reliable speech-to-text conversion.
 The app's local processing ensures your conversations remain private while delivering enterprise-grade accuracy.

 **System Requirements:**
 • iOS 15.0 or later